CONTENTS

 likely.

-is work with our post-secondary training partners — and in particular this year
+with our post-secondary training partners — and in particular this year with

-with Northlands College and also with Saskatchewan Polytech — and see if we
+Northlands College and also with Saskatchewan Polytech — and see if we could

-could draw down those reserves to a more manageable level, and so that’s just
+draw down those reserves to a more manageable level, and so that’s just what

 willing to, you know, allocate that money to its intent and purpose which is to